Locations of interest: All Half Moon Bay cafe diners considered close contacts

 So far, 13 have returned negative results.

-The Auckland Regional Public Health Service says anyone who was seated inside the cafe during that exposure time has a higher risk of getting the virus.

-Those affected will also have to get a test on day five after potentially being exposed.

-People are also asked to record their visit via the Ministry of Health's dedicated locations of interest page webpage or call Healthline on 0800 611 116 so contact tracers can give you a call.
+People are also asked to record their visit to the Half Moon Bay cafe via the Ministry of Health's dedicated locations of interest page webpage or call Healthline on 0800 611 116 so contact tracers can call.

-Anyone who was at the cafe during this time but was seated outside is now a casual contact of the Covid-infected diner.

-The advice for those people is to monitor their health for 10 days after being potentially exposed.

 Read More